 Fig.~\ref{fig:Dt_VS_distance} illustrates how the neutrino time delay varies with the SN distance and the spike parameter.
 The enhancement of $\Delta t_{\rm dark}$ for trajectories crossing the DM spike is compared with both the vacuum case ($\Delta t_{\rm vac}$, dashed light-green line) and the halo case without a spike (solid pink line).
 The vertical dashed line indicates the spike region near the GC.
 The behavior of the time delay with distance can be understood as follows.
-Within the DM halo and prior to encountering the spike, $\Delta t_{\rm dark}$ scales approximately linearly with $D$, as the average DM density along the line-of-sight (Eq.~\ref{eq:LOS}) remains close to the local value $\rho_\phi(r_\odot)$.
-Once the neutrinos cross the spike, the line-of-sight density increases sharply, causing $\Delta t_{\rm dark}$ to level off at a value set by the angular distance $\varphi$ and the spike normalization $\gamma$.
+Within the DM halo and prior to encountering the spike, $\Delta t_{\rm dark}$ scales approximately linearly with $D$, as the average DM density along the LOS remains close to the local value $\rho_\phi(r_\odot)$.
+Once neutrinos cross the spike, the LOS density increases sharply, causing $\Delta t_{\rm dark}$ to level-off at a value set by the angular distance $\varphi$ and the spike normalization $\gamma$.